Galicia Unveiled: Beyond the Camino - Celtic Shores, Seafood Feasts, and the Mystical Soul of Spain's Green North

 Another gem is Combarro, a quaint fishing village renowned for its traditional Galician granaries, or "hórreos," which line the waterfront.
 Wandering through Combarro's narrow streets is like stepping back in time, with its stone houses adorned with flowers and charming waterfront taverns serving fresh seafood.

-Sanxenxo is a vibrant coastal resort town that attracts visitors with its beautiful sandy beaches, and upscale marinas.
-It is a popular destination for sun-seekers and water sports enthusiasts, offering a wide range of activities such as sailing, surfing, yachting and jet skiing.
-The town's bustling promenade is lined with cafes, restaurants, and boutique shops, creating a vibrant and inviting ambience.
+Sanxenxo is a vibrant coastal resort town that attracts visitors with its beautiful sandy beaches and upscale marinas.
+It is a popular destination for sun-seekers and water sports enthusiasts, offering various activities such as sailing, surfing, yachting and jet skiing.
+The town's bustling promenade has cafes, restaurants, and boutique shops, creating a vibrant and inviting ambience.

 Wild Rugged Coastlines

 The Galicia region is known for its wild and rugged coastline that stretches along the Atlantic Ocean.
-Known for its dramatic cliffs, pristine beaches, and picturesque coves, this coastal paradise offers a sense of untouched beauty and some of the best cliffside views anywhere.
+Known for its dramatic cliffs, pristine beaches, and picturesque coves, this coastal paradise offers untouched beauty and some of the best cliffside views anywhere.

-The rugged nature of the coastline also means that it is dotted with hidden coves and secluded beaches, perfect places to explore.
+The rugged coastline is also dotted with hidden coves and secluded beaches, perfect places to explore.

 Ancient Horreos